kernelkit/infix/doc/networking.md

 br0                  ff02::6a              br0
 ```

-It is a small LAN, so our bridge has already become the elected IGMP
+This is a rather small LAN, so our bridge has already become the elected
-querier.
+IGMP querier.
 We see it is ours because the timeout is `None`, and we
-recognize our IP address.
-We can also see two ports that have joined
+recognize the IP address the system has detected, as ours.
+We can also
-the same IPv4 multicast group, 224.1.1.1, and one join from Infix itself
+see two ports that have joined the same IPv4 multicast group, 224.1.1.1,
-for the IPv6 group ff02::6a.
+and one join from the system itself for the IPv6 group ff02::6a.

-Now, let's see what happens when we add another bridge, with VLAN
+Now, let us see what happens when we add another bridge, this time with
-filtering enabled.
-We skip the boring parts about how to move ports
+VLAN filtering enabled.
+We skip the boring parts about how to move
-e4-e7 to `br1` and assign them to VLANs, and again, focus on the
+ports e4-e7 to `br1` and assign them to VLANs, and again, focus on the
 multicast bits only:

 ```